Azshken/Project-bigB/README.md

 28/09/2025
 - I'm refactoring the IPoolCollection.sol and PoolCollection.sol
-- I've deleted the withdrawalAmounts as it's tied to the IL protection
+- I've changed the withdrawalAmounts as it's tied to the IL protection.
+Left it in because of UX purposes.
+It's a view function.

 TO DO:
 - DELETE renounceLiquidity -> it's for the admin to remove the surplus BNT token in the pool